-Discussion: The Committee was satisfied that minor differences observed between the seeds were likely to be due to differing growing conditions and agreed that that the data were sufficient to conclude that Andean Grain Products' seed and the Australian chia seed have an equivalent composition.
-The applicant had provided data relating to fatty acids analyses in the appendix to the dossier but the data were not included in the main body of the dossier.
-At the Committee's request, the applicant has updated the dossier to include these data.
+Discussion: The Committee was satisfied that minor differences observed between the seeds were likely to be due to differing growing conditions and agreed that the data were sufficient to conclude that the Teoli Mexican chia seed and the Australian chia seed have an equivalent composition.
+The applicant had initially provided data relating to fatty acids analyses in the dossier but the data originally provided was limited and not a detailed profile.
+At the Committee's request, the applicant has updated the dossier to include full fatty acid compositional profile data.

-b) c) Nutritional Value and Metabolism
+b) Nutritional Value and Metabolism

 - 10. The applicant has compared the nutritional profile of its seeds with authorised chia (three separate batches were analysed) and found no significant nutritional differences between its chia seeds and those from the Chia Company. - 11.
-The applicant has also provided details of metabolism and stability studies for chia seeds in general.
-The applicant's chia seed contains about 20% protein, a level greater than other nutritional grains such as wheat (14%), corn (14%), rice (8%), oats (15%), barley (9%), and amaranth (14%).
+The applicant's chia seed contains about 20% protein.
 Chia seeds have an oil content of approximately one third of their weight, a significant percentage of which is alpha-linolenic fatty acid (an essential omega-3 fatty acid).
-The Andean Grain chiaseeds are also a source of vitamins A, C, and E, calcium, phosphorous, potassium and zinc, and contain natural antioxidants (chlorogenic acid, caffeic acid and flavanol glycosides).
+The applicant states that the Teoli Mexican Speciality Foods chia seeds are also a source of vitamins A, C, and E, calcium, phosphorous, potassium and zinc, and contain natural antioxidants (chlorogenic acid, caffeic acid and flavanol glycosides).